JetBrains/kotlin/libraries/tools/kotlin-gradle-plugin-integration-tests/Readme.md

 - `kgpJsTests` - runs all tests for Kotlin Gradle Plugin/Js platform (parallel execution)
 - `kgpAndroidTests` - runs all tests for Kotlin Gradle Plugin/Android platform (parallel execution)
 - `kgpMppTests` - run all tests for Kotlin Gradle Multiplatform plugin (parallel execution)
+- `kgpNativeTests` - run all tests for Kotlin Gradle Plugin with K/N (parallel execution)
 - `kgpDaemonTests` - runs all tests for Gradle and Kotlin daemons (sequential execution)
 - `kgpOtherTests` - run all tests for support Gradle plugins, such as kapt, allopen, etc (parallel execution)
 - `kgpAllParallelTests` - run all tests for all platforms except daemons tests (parallel execution)